Digital-Dermatology/SelfClean/README.md

 ```

 **Examples:**
-In `examples/` we've provided some example notebooks showcasing the usage of SelfClean.
+In `examples/`, we've provided some example notebooks in which you will learn how to analyze and clean datasets using SelfClean.
+These examples analyze different benchmark datasets such as:

+- <a href="https://github.com/fastai/imagenette">Imagenette</a> 🖼️ (Open in <a href="https://nbviewer.org/github/Digital-Dermatology/SelfClean/blob/main/examples/Investigate_Imagenette.ipynb">NBViewer</a> | <a href="https://github.com/Digital-Dermatology/SelfClean/blob/main/examples/Investigate_Imagenette.ipynb">GitHub</a> | <a href="https://colab.research.google.com/github/Digital-Dermatology/SelfClean/blob/main/examples/Investigate_Imagenette.ipynb">Colab</a>)
+- <a href="https://www.robots.ox.ac.uk/~vgg/data/pets/">Oxford-IIIT Pet</a> 🐶 (Open in <a href="https://nbviewer.org/github/Digital-Dermatology/SelfClean/blob/main/examples/Investigate_OxfordIIITPet.ipynb">NBViewer</a> | <a href="https://github.com/Digital-Dermatology/SelfClean/blob/main/examples/Investigate_OxfordIIITPet.ipynb">GitHub</a> | <a href="https://colab.research.google.com/github/Digital-Dermatology/SelfClean/blob/main/examples/Investigate_OxfordIIITPet.ipynb">Colab</a>)

 ## Development Environment
 Run `make` for a list of possible targets.